 Mt.
 Elgon National park is 169 kilometers wide and has over 5 caves with Kitum cave being the largest covering over 160 meters.
 This is where elephants come to mine salt which they don’t find in their forest due to the large amounts of rainfall in the area that causes leaching in the crops.
 Using their tasks, they dig in the caves in search of salt to supplement their lack of minerals.
 You start spotting animals as soon as you enter the gate.
-We saw zebras, rhinos, bushbuck and the white and black colobus monkeys.
+We saw zebras, buffaloes, bushbuck and the white and black colobus monkeys.
 Entry fee is Kshs.
 250 per adult and Kshs.100 per child.

 Recommended: Exploring Amboseli National Park

 The caves served as homestead for the earlier communities that used to live in the area and while exploring, you are able to see where they used to sleep and the fire places.
 Bats and other birds also use the cave as their resting place.